wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 New tokens are immediately available:

 * for transfers between accounts,
-* for trading on [Waves.Exchange](https://waves.exchange/) developed by Waves.Exchange team (except for NFTs; smart assets trading is temporarily unavailable),
+* for trading on [Waves.Exchange](https://waves.exchange/) developed by the third-party team from the community (except for NFTs; smart assets trading is temporarily unavailable),
 * for payments attached to dApp script invocation.

 You can use your tokens: